To strengthen the opposition, the Kurdish party will not present a candidate - ExBulletin

 To strengthen the opposition, the Kurdish party will not present a candidate

-ANKARA, Turkey (AP) Turkey’s pro-Kurdish political party and its allies said Wednesday they would not field a candidate in the country’s May 14 presidential election, a move that could boost the chances of a bloc opposition to overthrow President Recep Tayyip Erdogan.
+ANKARA, Turkey (AP) Turkey’s pro-Kurdish political party and its allies said Wednesday they would not field a candidate to run in the country’s May 14 presidential election.a move that could boost the opposition blocs’ chances of toppling President Recep Tayyip Erdogan.

-With Turkey mired in economic turmoil and amid a rocky recovery from a devastating earthquake last month, Erdogan faces the toughest re-election bid in his two-decade rule as prime minister and as as president.
+With Turkey entangled in economic turmoil and in the midst of a difficult recovery from a devastating earthquake last month, Erdogan faces the toughest re-election bid of his two-decade rule as prime minister and as president.

+A coalition of six opposition parties known as the National Alliance united behind the bid of Kemal Kilicdaroglu, leader of the secular republican people’s party.
+The coalition has pledged to dismantle a presidential system that has concentrated a large amount of power in the hands of Erdogan.
+Critics say the system amounts to a one-man rule with no checks and balances.

+In announcing that the People’s Democratic Party, or HDP, would not field its own presidential candidate, Co-Chair Pervin Buldan did not express his outright support for Kilicdaroglu, but the decision was widely seen as the parties’ tacit support for the anti-Erdogan bloc. .

 |